golonzovsky/vacme-zurich-parser/client/README.md

 # ui

 This is `react` app to display available slots in human-readable form and on a map.

-First messy draft, need to split into components and cleanup.
-Probably move location mapping to api.
+UPD: client code switched to use caching proxy and all geo mapping logic moved there as well.
+If you want to run UI directly on top of python api - check history before https://github.com/golonzovsky/vacme-zurich-parser/commit/433a6bf652e5b406826493598e6e879a092e9de6 (it was messy thou)

 ![ui screenshot](../ui_example.png)